Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Discussion

 \subsubsection{Measurement Caveats}

 Throughput overhead (\cref{sec:countermeasures-overhead}) is measured at batch size~1 on unified memory (NVIDIA DGX Spark).
-For Qwen3-8B, the per-block data volume is ${\approx}2.25$\,MiB; on discrete GPUs, each verification requires a PCIe round trip of this size, and concurrent cache hits would multiply the cost, making the reported overhead a lower bound.
+On discrete GPUs, each verification of the ${\approx}2.25$\,MiB per-block data (Qwen3-8B) requires a PCIe round trip, and concurrent cache hits would multiply the cost, making the reported overhead a lower bound.